-One average, Facebook is home to 1.18 billion daily active users -- from CEOs, to students, to companies.
+On average, Facebook is home to 3 billion users -- from CEOs to students to consumers.
 And while the community is clearly there, connecting with them from a marketing standpoint isn't always easy.

 For brands, posting on Facebook alone isn't enough anymore -- especially for ones just starting out.
 Sure, you can throw money at your efforts to drive people to your Facebook Page and send them to your website, but that only works if you're smart about it.